|Pilot F/O Richard Smith, T-186554 (MIA / KIA) NY

 On November 3, 1943 one of nine B-25s that took off at 7:13am from 17-Mile Drome (Durand) near Port Moresby on mission 306 H to attack barges, buildings and hideouts from Alexishafen to Bogadjim.
 This B-25 was flying in the first flight, no. 3, left wing position of the flight leader Captain William D. Brandon.

-At 9:40am, this B-25 crashed into the sea roughly 3/4 of a mile offshore from the north coast of New Guinea into Astrolabe Bay in vicinity of Bili Bili to the south of Madang.
+At 9:40am, this B-25 crashed into the sea roughly 3/4 of a mile offshore into Astrolabe Bay between Bili Bili the north coast of New Guinea and Bil Bil Island (Bili Bili Island) to the south of Madang.
 The aircraft was seen to strike the water, bounce twice and immediately sank.
 The cause of th crash is unknown but thought due to a loss of power from damaged caused by anti-aircraft fire.

 Fates of the Crew